DoctorKhan/The-Social-Game-Book/output/final/The_Social_Game_Complete_Book.md

 #### The Investigation Deepens

-*The four investigators stepped back and looked at their evidence boards.
-What had started as separate observations about modern social problems had revealed itself as part of a much larger historical pattern.*
+*I stepped back and looked at my research.
+What had started as observations about modern social problems had revealed itself as part of a much larger historical pattern.*

 **David**: "We're not just investigating a contemporary crisis.
 We're investigating a strategy that's been used to control populations for over two thousand years."